Dear teen who struggles with anxiety,

 Anxiety can be an organic issue too, which means it’s a physical condition that can be treated with medication.
 Just like a person takes medicine for other health issues, people take medication for mental health issues too.

-There is no shame in this.
+There is no shame in having anxiety.

 Medication for anxiety will help your brain signals work correctly to make you feel less anxious.